 GlobalWebIndex surveyed 15,853 Twitch users aged 16-64.
 The age split from this survey was:

 - 35 to 44 – 17%

 - 45 to 54 – 7%

 - 55 to 64 – 3%

-Presumably, there are some kids younger than 16 and a few people older than 65 who also watch Twitch streams.
+Presumably, some kids younger than 16 and a few people older than 65 also watch Twitch streams.
 However, of the people surveyed, 73% were aged 16 to 34.

-24. Twitch Has More Than 15 Million Daily Active Users
+26. Twitch Has More Than 30 Million+ Daily Active Visitors

-Twitch reports that it enjoys over 15 million daily active users who watch video streaming each day.
+Back in 2017, Twitch reported that it enjoyed over 15 million daily active users watching video streaming each day.